Jump to Main Content

 Q: Is there a minimum grade requirement for prerequisite courses?

 A: Yes, each prerequisite course must be completed with a 2.0 or higher or AP credit.
-Prerequisite courses taken for an S during Extraordinary Circumstances quarters will count toward prerequisites; otherwise, we are not able to accept non-numeric grades, such as CR/NC or S/NS.
+Prerequisite courses taken for an S also count toward prerequisites.

 Q: What are the average grades in prerequisite courses and GPAs of admitted students?

-Q: What can I do to increase my chances for admission?
+Q: What can I do to increase my chances of admission?

-A: Complete all of the prerequisite courses (with grades at a 2.0 or higher), and respond to the criteria listed in the application prompt as clearly and coherently as you can.
-The prompt enumerates many ways that the criteria might be met, so what you might do as an individual could vary wildly from what another student does.
+A: Complete all prerequisite courses (with grades of 2.0 or higher), and respond to the criteria listed in the application prompt as clearly and coherently as possible.
+The prompt can be met in many ways, so what you might do as an individual could vary wildly from what another student does.
 We strongly encourage you to focus on activities that you actually want to do, rather than activities you are only doing to increase chances for admission.
 Your time in college is too short and the odds of admission are too low for you to spend time on things you aren’t passionate about.

 Q: Is it required to have completed all the prerequisite courses prior to applying to the program?